Stary FranciszkówBorough of Opole Lubelskie, Opole District, Lubelskie Voivodship

 Information about the crime

 Not many people remember a mass grave in Stary Franciszków.
 A query in the archives of the Institute of National Remembrance had a negative outcome.
 We found out about the existence of this place thanks to our friends in Opole Lubelskie who collect accounts of the oldest residents of Opole and surrounding villages.
 According to the accounts they gathered, six Jews used to hide in a dug-out in the forests in the present borough of Opole Lubelskie.
 Their hideout was disclosed.
-Apparently, just before the execution one of the women tore her clothes so they wouldn’t be taken by the torturers.
-Bodies of the murdered people were thrown into the dug-out and covered with soil.
-According to Jan (a resident of Franciszków, born in 1925) the hiding Jews, fugitives from the ghetto in Opole Lubelskie, were killed in their dug-out by a grenade which was thrown in (Franciszków Stary, 14 July 2014.)
+Apparently, just before the execution one of the women tore her clothes so they wouldn’t be taken by the perpetrators.
+The bodies were thrown into the dug-out and covered with soil.
+According to Jan (a resident of Franciszków, born in 1925) the hiding Jews, fugitives from the ghetto in Opole Lubelskie, were killed in their dug-out by a grenade which was thrown inside (Franciszków Stary, 14 July 2014.)

 The site of the grave has been marked with a symbolic wooden matzevah put up as a part of the “30 matzevahs in 30 days” project in September 2017 – its objective was to mark places of the Holocaust in southern and eastern Poland.
 The partner of the project was the American Matzevah Foundation.